touch8move/nodejs_ocpp16_client_realtime_meter/README.md

 Client-side support for smart charging is implemented in `ocpp/chargeingProfiles`. `ChargePointMaxProfile` and `TxDefaultProfile`/`TxProfile` are combined to derive the composite profile.
 The instantaneous limit is calculated from the composite profile.

 Server-side smart charging can be found [here](server/addons/README.md).
 The implementation is based on BCIT's OpenOCPP v1.1.1, and it requires modification on its source code.

+## Meter values

+Meter values are generated according to a set schedule, and when MeterValues is pressed on the web interface, the latest data is sent to the server.
+Meter values' unit is Wh.